laboon/ebook/text/10_what_is_software_testing.md

 Let's take a simple calculator program.
 It does everything a one dollar calculator you can buy at the drug store does - enter numbers up to eight digits, and then perform the four basic arithmetic operations (add, subtract, multiply, divide) on them.
 Let's ignore decimals and negative numbers for now.
 If you're the type of person who wants his or her hypothetical examples to be completely specified, let's say that while it can display negative and decimal numbers, you can't input them.

 Now we would like to exhaustively test this to ensure that all of the calculations work correctly.
 Well, we have 10 ^ 8 (100,000,000, or 100 million) possible values for the first input - anywhere from 0 to 99,999,999.
 Now we have four operations which can be done on that first input, and we can enter another number, giving us another 100,000,000 possibilities.
-Simple multiplication of (10 ^ 8) * 4 * (10 ^ 8) gives us  40,000,000,000,000,000, or 40 quadrillion tests.
-If a human were to run these tests at a rate of one per second, that person would finish in around 1.2 billion years, well past the time that multicellular life is predicted to die out on Earth (around ~800 million years from now, so don't be making any plans after that).
-None of this even takes into account the fact that you can chain operations together (e.g., "54,000 * 22 - 98,329 + 17 - 22,000,000"), which makes the number of possible inputs, for all intents and purposes, infinite.
+Simple multiplication of `(10 ^ 8) * 4 * (10 ^ 8)` gives us 40,000,000,000,000,000, or 40 quadrillion tests.
+If a human were to run these tests at a rate of one per second, that person would finish in around 1.2 billion years, well past the time that multicellular life is predicted to die out on Earth (around ~800 million years from now, in case you had any plans after that).
+None of this even takes into account the fact that you can chain operations together (e.g., `54,000 * 22 - 98,329 + 17 - 22,000,000`), which makes the number of possible inputs, for all intents and purposes, infinite.
 Even if our human tester (who has now gone 1.2 billion years without a bathroom break) could test a trillion times faster than he or she has been doing, all baryonic matter in the Universe would have decayed before the tests are finished.

-This is obviously a ridiculous testing plan, but there are definitely times when situations like this occur - the equivalent of only 43,743 * 67,129,003 returning an incorrect answer, despite all other numbers working correctly.
-There are so many possibilities in even a moderately-sized program that it's basically impossible to *prove* that a program will work without resorting to extreme measures (if you're interested in those extreme measures, see the chapter in this book on Formal Verification).
+This is obviously a ridiculous testing plan, but there are definitely times when situations like this occur - the equivalent of only `43,743 * 67,129,003` returning an incorrect answer, despite all other numbers working correctly.
+There are so many possibilities in even a moderately-sized program that it's virtually impossible to *prove* that a program will work without resorting to extreme measures.
+If you're interested in those extreme measures, do some reading on a concept called "Formal Verification", which in my experience is not used much in industry.
 This means that, more likely than not, bugs are hiding in those vast, unexplored regions... or at least there is no way to really prove that they are not.

 Even a formally verified program (that is, a "mathematically proven" program) can't be guaranteed to provide the correct answer under all conditions.
 A sudden loss of power to the machine on which it's running - perhaps the failure of a power supply - will certainly not allow the right answer to be displayed.
 Corrupted memory or storage would give you the wrong answer.
 Any program is reliant on the processor of the machine on which it's running, and there have been numerous cases of bugs in processors - see the "F00F" and "FDIV" bugs in various Intel Pentium chips.
 It's difficult to prove that something will work when the entire mathematical groundwork of the "universe" the program lives in (viz., the processor) may not work!